December 3, 2012: News Corp pulls the plug on The Daily, the world’s first iPad-only newspaper, less than two years after launching the publication.

 The Daily went full tilt with this idea.
 Although dreamed up by an old-school publisher, News Corp, it was an all-digital newspaper with stories available only on iPad.
 (It later added support for both the Galaxy Tab and Facebook.)

 Rupert Murdoch gave The Daily a weekly budget of $500,000.
 Subscriptions cost 99 cents per week, with News Corp receiving 70 cents — plus any advertising revenue the company could generate.
 Due to News Corp’s size and clout, it negotiated Apple’s first recurring payment system for subscriptions.

-News Corp launched the service in February 2011, and counted Steve Jobs among its fans and prominent cheerleaders.
+News Corp launched the service in February 2011, and counted Apple CEO Steve Jobs among its fans and prominent cheerleaders.

 Unfortunately, it didn’t take long before problems began to emerge.
-Although it garnered more than 100,000 paying subscribers in its first year, The Daily also lost $30 million.
-Tidbits’ Adam C. Engs calculated that the paper would need to hit roughly 715,000 paid subscribers just to break even.
+Although it garnered more than 100,000 paying subscribers in its first year, The Daily lost $30 million.
+Tidbits’ Adam C. Engs calculated that the paper would need roughly 715,000 paid subscribers just to break even.

 The Daily suffers major flaws

 As with similar attempts to offer news behind paywalls, The Daily suffered because it failed to offer content sufficiently different from free outlets.

 It also faced a problem with sharing stories, since they appeared only in the app.
 That made it hard for organic growth to happen.
 On top of this, some editions of the digital newspaper ballooned up to 1GB in size and took many users 10 or 15 minutes to download.